Bethel-nz/jigsaw/README.md

 # JigSaw Templating Engine Documentation

-JigSaw is a powerful, flexible templating engine for Node.js applications, written in TypeScript.
+JigSaw is a lightweight, flexible templating engine for Node.js applications, written in TypeScript.
 It provides a straightforward approach to creating dynamic HTML content, complete with support for partials, control structures, and component-like rendering.

 ## Key Features